-Opened in 1984, the Museum of Appalachia is a Knoxville institution dedicated to the history and culture of the Appalachian region.
+The Museum of Appalachia is a Knoxville institution dedicated to the history and culture of the Appalachian region.
 The museum features permanent and rotating exhibitions on topics such as traditional crafts, music, and farming, as well as interactive displays that allow visitors to experience life in Appalachia firsthand.

 HISTORIC BRUSHY MOUNTAIN STATE PENITENTIARY

 Located in Knoxville, Tennessee, the Historic Brushy Mountain State Penitentiary is a former prison that is now open to the public as a museum.
 The prison was in operation from 1896 until 2009, and during that time, it housed some of the most notorious criminals in Tennessee history.

 Today, visitors can explore cell blocks, watch prison documentaries, and learn about the history of crime and punishment in the United States.

 Market Square is a historic public square located in downtown Knoxville.
 You’ll find entertainment, dining, shopping, festivals, and more.

 The Square features two water play fountains and is adjacent to the scenic Krutch Park.

 IJAMS Nature Center is a 300-acre nature preserve.
 The center offers environmental education programs for school groups and the general public, as well as recreational activities such as hiking, biking, fishing, and canoeing.